 In 1989, the 50th anniversary of Tamegonit Lodge ushered in yet another age of cheerful service and brotherhood in Tamegonit Lodge, just one year before the 75th anniversary of Order of the Arrow.
 At the 50th anniversary celebration, the Tamegonit Lodge Great House was dedicated, thus reaffirming the presence of Tamegonit Lodge in the Heart of America Council.

 Through the 1990’s and the new millennium, Tamegonit Lodge went on establishing success in many areas.
 Both the Tamegonit Lodge Nitis Wiwingtonheet and the Gentgeen team have been recognized nationally many times, being praised for their excellent Native American attire at almost every National Order of the Arrow Conference since 1992.
-Furthermore, several members of the lodge were recognized with the Distinguished Service Award, the national award to individual arrowman based on their service to Scouting and the Order.
+Furthermore, several members of the lodge were recognized with the Distinguished Service Award, the national award to individual Arrowman based on their service to Scouting and the Order.
 The most recent recipient of the Distinguished Service Award was Cortland Bolles, who was honored at the National Order of the Arrow Conference in 2004.
 Tamegonit Lodge has also been honored by being given the E. Urner Goodman Camping Award.
 In these past years, Tamegonit Lodge has also shown positive growth, achieving more than 4000 members, and receiving the Quality Lodge award countless times.

 As we look to the future of the Order, Tamegonit looks to have a bright one, coming into the 100th anniversary of the Order and the 75th anniversary of the lodge in 2014.

-Lodge Chief: Blake
+Lodge Chief: Brian